×

 Hiram Child Support Lawyer

-Hiram Child Support Attorney
+Knowledgeable Child Support Attorney in Hiram, GA

-Your children are precious to you, and in Texas, parents are required to support their children until they are 18 or have graduated from high school.
+Your children are precious to you, and in Georgia, parents are required to support their children until they are 18 or have graduated from high school.
 Fair and reasonable child support orders are important legal matters, and parents who have recently experienced a divorce are often financially vulnerable.

 At Young Law Firm, our Hiram family law attorneys have decades of experience advocating for families and their children in the family courts.
 We are well-respected by our colleagues and our clients, who have experienced the level of personal care and compassion we bring to every case.

-Texas Child Support Laws
+Georgia Child Support Laws

 Usually, support is paid to the parent with primary physical custody.
 In cases where physical custody is divided equally, whichever parent has greater resources pays support.
 While all children must be financially supported by their parents until they are at least 18, in cases where the child is disabled, child support may continue into adulthood.